LewisIsWorking/PathWarsWiki/Writerside/topics/DF-Public-Part-2-Story.md

 Selenor asks Korlok how to find the beared devils from the war of heavens.
 Korlok tells Selenor that a Magnimar historian will help find them.
-As Magnimar is a city of history, and most likely the bearded devils will be drawn to the past as the devils are beings of this distant past.
+As Magnimar is a city of history, and most likely, the bearded devils will be drawn to the past as the devils are beings of this distant past.

 **Belcorra's dining room.**

 When Cardigan uses the 7-pointed moss book powers, Zutlieg feels a strange anxiety.
 Selenor says that he only cares about Cardigan and Zutlieg.

+## Session 200! = 2023 December 27th Wednesday + 4710 AR Erastus 26th + Bounty.

+We are going to do a bounty because only Anthony and Horia are available to play.

+Selenor gets controlled and walks outside the Gaunt light.
+Selenor gets Amar to get Sonorae to do a sending spell to get Keleri to come.
+Keleri and Tammerhawk come.
+Keleri can't read the memories that just happened.
+Selenor tells Keleri about the furnace.

+Grave-land.

+Selenor asks Tammerhawk about the tea set gift to Teflar.
+Teflar was surprised but loved the gift.
+Teflar told Tammerhawk to tell Selenor that Teflar was looking forward to dinner.

+Timitheo Ralovon is an elven knight of the noble house of Tra-umn.

+They knock on the shambled house.

+Timitheo Ralovon talks to Allisee, Cardigan and Selenor.

+Selenor means nothing-ness in psychomomp.

+Allisee gets a small crack on her (left arm) moon arm from trying to activate the gray oar by the lake in the Grave-lands.

+Undead pirate ship.
+On the ship, 30 minutes pass.

+Grey Island.

+At Averlace's last stand.